 - Keep your microphone muted - Type questions in the Chat window (directed to the host)

-- Click on the "Chat" button at the bottom of your window to open the chat. - Use the Zoom status buttons to tell us how you are doing! - Click on the "Participants" button at the bottom of your zoom window to see these buttons more
+- To: Jaclyn Taroni V (Privately) Type message here... - Click on the "Chat" button at the bottom of your window to open the chat. - Use the Zoom reactions to tell us how you are doing!

 Using Slack